 - This river is a small diameter tippet river.
 6x to 8x is not uncommon.

-- "Coup du soir" which means something like: "the days glory evening hour" before sundown, is an oportunity, to catch one of the beauties, but IMO it doesn't really count and planning your fishing trip for half an hour a day, is a bit much.
+- "Coup du soir" which means something like: "the days glory evening hour" before sundown, is an oportunity, to catch one of the beauties, even if you are less experienced.

 Something very important to mention

 Although the law doesn't prohibit you from fishing the Doubs river in the summer time, this is an ethical decision you really should think about.
 The water temperatures during the hotter months rises far up higher than 20°C which, for me and my friends, is an absolute no-go to go fly fishing.
 Fishing pressure in general is high on this river anyway, the best time for the Doubs river is the spring season.
 Autumn can be nice as well, but due to global warming, the time span you can go fishing, without feeling bad, is unfortunately getting shorter and shorter.
 But this is a topic for another blog post..